 Despite all of the advances that have been made with respect to motor vehicle safety, car accident fatalities remain all too common.
 When someone other than the negligent driver passes away, the responsible driver may be held legally accountable for deaths that resulted from his recklessness or negligence.
-This criminal charge associated with such cases is called vehicular homicide.
+This criminal charge associated with such cases is called vehicular homicide in Philadelphia.

 Vehicular Homicide and Wrongful Death